utilitywarehouse/go-circle-build/BUILD_README.md

   - The included Makefile contains an `all` target that, when invoked in your project's root folder, will install your app's dependencies, lint your code, run your tests, and if all goes well, `go build` a new binary for your app.
-As usual with Go apps, the binary artifact will be named after the directory containing your source code.
+As usual with Go apps, by default the binary artifact will be named after the directory containing your source code.

   - The included `circle.yml` file contains a custom `test` task that will launch a [go-alpine][1] container, sync the project's base directory